irvinodjuana/acm/README.md

 2. `build.sh` - Compiles each of the problem files passed as an argument
 3. `run.sh` - Runs the compiled executable for a given problem/file
 4. `clean.sh` - Removes all compiled executables
-5. `teardown.sh` - Renames the workspace directory and move it to the archive directory
+5. `teardown.sh` - Renames the workspace directory and moves it to the archive directory

 Examples: